openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 to any instance of the class that implements the specified interface.
 However, it is not enough for the class to implement all methods of the interface.
 The class or one of its superclasses must be actually declared to implement the interface.
-Otherwise such class is not considered to implement the interface.
+Otherwise, such class is not considered to implement the interface.

 Interfaces without ``interfaceExtendsClause`` are compatible with the class